ywang037/Federated-Learning-PyTorch/REPRODUCE_FL_LOG2.md

 ##### Remarks
 1. For {E=1, B=inf}, lr=0.2 and lr=0.15 produce similar results in 600 rounds, but lr=0.15 become unstable at last few rounds near 1000, so would the larger lr=0.2.
 It seems that lr=0.1 might be more reasonable learning rate.
 2. For {E=1, B=10}, lr=0.2 and 0.15 is unstable in real test run, try {0.1, 0.07} instead.
 The other parameter combinations can follow similar approach for dealing instability under large lr.
+3. For {E=5, B=50}, lr=0.2 is unstable in real test run after 297 rounds, try {0.15, 0.1, 0.07} instead.
-3. It can observed that the more local computation, the quicker the convergence (or the higher test acc that can be achived within the identical number or rounds).
+4. It can observed that the more local computation, the quicker the convergence (or the higher test acc that can be achived within the identical number or rounds).
-4. Larger learning rates in general lead to quicker convergence or higher test acc in a given number of rounds, at the expense of being prone to instability.
+5. Larger learning rates in general lead to quicker convergence or higher test acc in a given number of rounds, at the expense of being prone to instability.
-5. From the entries of R-98 column, it can be seen that increasing the local computation can lead to more speed up in general.
+6. From the entries of R-98 column, it can be seen that increasing the local computation can lead to more speed up in general.

 ##### CNN/non-IID